Ryohash1231/Ryohash1231.github.io/README.md

-# Who I am
+# Ryotaro Ohashi
+Consultant | Data Analytics | Healthcare

+#About me
-I’m a strategy consultant turned analytics leader with experience in forecasting, market research, and data-driven decision-making across the healthcare sector.
-With a strong track record of designing and delivering advanced analytics solutions, I bridge business goals and technical skills to unlock actionable insights and shape commercial strategies.
+I am a strategy consultant and analytics leader with extensive experience in forecasting, market research, and advanced analytics in the healthcare sector.
+With a strong track record of designing and delivering data driven solutions, I bridge business goals and technical skills to unlock actionable business insights and shape commercial strategies.

 Eligible for work in US (permanent resident) and Japan (citizen)